1. Scale vertically from floor to floor - The stairs will automatically adjust.

 If you set all the 'Fixed' settings to 0 you will be able to scale the stairs in all directions.

-In many situations you may find that the last (upper most step) should be the finished floor.
+In many situations you may find that the top step should be the finished floor.

 You can easily convert FlexStairs into a WallCutter component to cut through . . .
 Floors! 😮